 Given the shocking statistics of how many drunken or drug-impaired drivers get under the wheel of their vehicles during Thanksgiving, it would be a good idea to prepare yourself for the worst outcome beforehand.

 You need an auto accident lawyer in Los Angeles on your phone in order to be able to resolve a car accident involving a drunken or drug-impaired driver in your best interests as soon as possible.
-The Law Offices of Howard Craig Kornberg has handled hundreds of car accidents and DUI arrests during Thanksgivings over the years.
+The Law Offices of Howard Craig Kornberg has handled hundreds of car accidents and DUI arrests during Thanksgiving over the years.

 Although being busy during the Thanksgiving holiday weekend means spending less time with our families and devouring (less) turkey with stuffing (and the yummy cranberry sauce!), our experienced Los Angeles attorneys are willing to work day and night to ensure that our clients and victims of DUI car accidents obtain the maximum compensation for their injuries, damages, and losses.

 Even your insurance company’s office may not return your calls during the Thanksgiving holiday weekend to file a claim.
 And that’s a good thing because the first thing you need to do before informing your insurer about the car crash is consulting an experienced Los Angeles car accident attorney.